Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Equations of motion

 \section{Equations of motion}

-From the classical Lagrangian form, the torsion-less condition and the Einstein equation are obtained as the equations of motion by requiring a stationary condition for a variation of the action.
-The same procedure can extract Euler-Lagrange equations from the quantum Lagrangian.
-Here the quantum Lagrangian is summarized as
+From the classical Lagrangian form, the torsionless condition and the Einstein equation are obtained as equations of motion by requiring a stationary condition for variation of action.
+The same procedure can be used to obtain Euler--Lagrange equations from the quantum Lagrangian.
+Here, the quantum Lagrangian is summarized as